neu-autonomy/nfl_veripy/README.md

 ## Acknowledgements

-This research is supported by Ford Motor Company.
+This research is supported in part by Ford Motor Company.

 We build on excellent open-source repositories from the neural network analysis community.
 These repositories are imported as Git submodules or re-implemented in Python here, with some changes to reflect the slightly different problem statements:
 * [`auto_LIRPA`](https://github.com/KaidiXu/auto_LiRPA)